Mets vs. Reds

 — New York Mets (@Mets) September 6, 2025

-Mets AI Preview
+New York Mets MLB Preview

 For the Mets, Saturday’s visit to Great American Ball Park is a crucial checkpoint in their playoff chase, and they arrive with a lineup capable of producing crooked numbers and a rookie starter in Jonah Tong who has quickly earned the trust of his teammates by demonstrating poise and electric stuff in his early outings.
 Tong’s arsenal, highlighted by a mid-90s fastball with ride, a sharp breaking ball, and a developing changeup, gives him the tools to miss bats and limit hard contact, but the real challenge will be sustaining command against a Reds lineup that can punish mistakes, particularly in their hitter-friendly home park.
 New York’s plan is to support Tong by playing to their offensive strengths: patient at-bats to elevate Brady Singer’s pitch count, selective aggression when he leaves sliders over the plate, and leveraging the thump of Pete Alonso, Juan Soto, and Francisco Lindor, all of whom can flip the game with one swing.
 Complementing that core is a deeper supporting cast—guys like Mark Vientos and Jeff McNeil who provide contact balance and situational hitting, extending innings and creating RBI opportunities when the big bats are pitched around.
 Defensively, the Mets have been sharper than in past years, and at a ballpark notorious for doubles in the gap, clean outfield routes and accurate relays will be essential to keep Cincinnati’s runners from turning singles into extra bases.